15 Unique Ways to Experience Seafood in Nova Scotia

 Mavillette Beach Provincial Park is a peaceful escape in the Yarmouth & Acadian Shores region, with long sandy shores and rolling dunes.
 It’s perfect for quiet walks, beachcombing, paddling, or simply relaxing and watching stunning Atlantic sunsets away from the crowds.

-The Jodrey Trail, located within Blomidon Provincial Park combines a hike with stunning views.
-This nearly 6 kilometre loop trail offers breathtaking overlooks of the Bay of Fundy and rugged cliffs.
+The Jodrey Trail, located within Blomidon Provincial Park, combines a refreshing hike with stunning views.
+This nearly 6-kilometre loop trail offers breathtaking overlooks of the Bay of Fundy and rugged cliffs.
 Spot seabirds and take in the dramatic coastline on a half-day hiking adventure.

 Along the Eastern Shore, trails at Taylor Head Provincial Park deliver a beautiful mix of forest paths, rocky shoreline, and sweeping ocean views.
 With multiple loop options and long stretches of quiet coastline, it’s easy to tailor your hike and find a peaceful spot all to yourself.